Army Mountaineering Association

-The British Army Mountaineering Association (AMA) is the governing body for climbing competitions and the representative body for mountaineering in the British Army.
+The British Army Mountaineering Association (AMA) is the governing body for competition climbing and the representative body for mountaineering in the British Army.
 It is a member of the British Mountaineering Council and is the largest climbing club in the United Kingdom.

 History, Organisation and Status

 The AMA was formed on 24 May 1957.
 It has charitable status and its constitution states that it exists 'To promote military efficiency by encouraging mountaineering in the Army'.
 Membership is open to serving members of the British Army and the Army Reserve.
 Since its inception the AMA has been involved in delivering and supporting mountaineering activity for its members.
 The association is currently engaged in two major areas of activity which are: mountaineering and climbing competitions each of which is governed separately.